-Gani Adams Advocates Unity Among Yoruba Obas, Traditionalists
+Gani Adams Advocates Unity among Yoruba Obas, Traditionalists

 The Aare Ona Kakanfo of Yoruba land, Iba Gani Adams, has called on the sons and daughters of Yoruba land, traditional rulers and traditionalists to work together for the betterment of the race.

-The Yoruba icon made this call on Thursday, when the Executive Members of the International Council for Ifa Religion, (ICIR), led by its President, Dr Fayemi Fatunde Fakayode, visited him at his residence in Lagos.
+The Yoruba icon made the call on Thursday, when the Executive Members of the International Council for Ifa Religion (ICIR), led by its President, Dr Fayemi Fatunde Fakayode, visited him at his residence in Lagos.

 According to a press release signed by the ICIR President and made available to newsmen in Ibadan, the purpose of the visit was for the progress and peace of Yoruba land in particular and Nigeria in general.

-Speaking, the Aare Ona Kakanfo, said the International Council for Ifa Religion is an organization he has known for long with integrity and without any iota of blemish.
+Speaking, the Aare Ona Kakanfo said the International Council for Ifa Religion is an organisation he has known for long with integrity and without any iota of blemish.

 “This appeal goes also to the Obas in Yoruba land to work together for development and security of Yoruba land and they should as well promote the cultural heritage of the land whose custodians they are.”

-He said further that the promotion of heritage automatically leads to the promotion of the economy of many countries of the world, which he enjoined traditional rulers and Isese adherents to emulate.
+He further said that promotion of heritage automatically leads to promotion of the economy of many countries of the world, which he enjoined traditional rulers and Isese adherents to emulate.